Lack of sustainable livelihoods due to inefficient use agricultural methods and depletion of natural resources.

-To solve the interdependent issues of rural youth unemployment and to build capabilities of farmers, the Art of Living Projects team has initiated the Prakriti Vidya Peeths (PVPs) or ‘Farmer Field Schools’.
+To build capabilities of farmers in both these aspects, the Art of Living Projects team has initiated the Prakriti Vidya Peeths (PVPs) or ‘Farmer Field Schools’.

 PVPs would empower farmers and equip aspirating rural youth with the necessary knowledge, skills and training to be profitably and sustainably successful in the agricultural sector.
 The training courses would help the small farmers/producers to have better access to technology, finances and market, thus ensuring a significantly higher income.

 PVPs would be community based sustainable colleges where farmers, youth and women would be trained in sustainable agricultural practices.